 Born in Bratislava in the kingdom of Hungary, Elizabeth was betrothed at the age of four to Ludwig of Thuringia (Germany) in order to reinforce political alliances between the families and sent to live at his father’s court in Wartburg.
 Ludwig’s affection for her grew steadily, and their marriage was solemnised when she was fourteen and he twenty-one.
-They had three children in quick succession, and seemed to have been happy together.
-She died aged twenty-four.
-Patrick Duffy tells her story
+They had three children in quick succession, and seemed to have been happily married to Ludwig .
+When Ludwig died of the plague while on crusade, she continued to protect the poor and founded orphanages and hospitals, living this life of service as a Franciscan tertiary despite the hostility of her relatives and the harshness of her confessor.

 In 1223, Franciscan friars arrived, and Elizabeth learned about and began to live the ideals of Francis of Assisi.
 She had a hospital with twenty-eight beds built below the Wartburg castle and visited the inmates every day.
 Ludwig was supportive of his wife’s prayers and works of charity.